aryanrajtrangham/Courses_from_priyanshu/Rasa.md

     - Actions: Allow to use Python code
       - Call the DB
       - Calling an API
-      - Writting to the DB
+      - Writing to the DB
       - Do some calculations

 - ### **Stories**

-  - Example coonversations between the user & assistant
+  - Example conversations between the user & assistant
   - We can have multiple stores
   - Each story is a sample conversation the bot can have with the user.
   - Provides training data for the Dialogue Management System of Rasa.
   - You do not have to deal with the specific contents of the messages that the users send.
     - Use just the combination messages the users can send to mean the same thing.
     - Policies learn to predict the next action based on a **combination** of both the intent and entities.
-    - Can change this behaviour using the **use_entities** attribute.
+    - Can change this behavior using the **use_entities** attribute.

 - ### **Domain**